GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 - [**Summary reports**](#summary-reports) are not tied to a specific event on the ad side.
 These reports provide richer, higher-fidelity conversion data than event-level reports.
 A combination of privacy techniques help reduce the risk of identity joining across sites.

-Both report types can be used simultaneously.
-They're complementary.

 ### Event-level reports